 I was listening to a marketing seminar the other day, when the host brought up an interesting point.
 He was describing how to go about approaching people for potential business partnerships and told us that since the move The Secret came out, a lot of people have apparently been sending requests bordering on demands to him and others in his league (staggeringly successful people) and just expecting them to comply.
 It’s like walking up to Donald Trump in the street and saying “Hey Donald.
 I’m sure it’s a pleasure for you to meet me.
 Gimme a million dollars, would you?”, and then just expecting him to hand it over.
 He was lamenting the fact that these individuals didn’t think that they actually had to do anything to be successful in business, when it takes a tremendous amount of hard work to make it.
 And while I don’t entirely agree with the marketing guy on his stance about the Law of Attraction, there’s clearly a basic misunderstanding of the “Ask and it is given” principle going on here (along with just plain bad business practices), that I’m going to clear up today.

 Yes, it’s true: if you ask, it is given.
 When you discover something you like or want, it is automatically created energetically.
 Once you line up with it, it will come into the physical.
 Basically, everything you’ve ever wanted or could ever want already exists as energy.
 Your job is not to create it, but to receive it.
-Check out my free e-book Deliberate Receiving (it’s totally free!) for a full explanation of how this process works.
+Check out my free e-book Seven Steps of Manifestation (it’s totally free!) for a full explanation of how this process works.

 The mistake that the individuals who go around demanding others to just give them something make, is that they are trying to control HOW their manifestations will come to them.
 For example, if I want to manifest a million dollars, I’ll want to make myself feel the same way I would if I already had it.
 That means, I wouldn’t be worried about money, I’d be excited about shopping (instead of being disappointed about what I can’t afford), I’d look at nice things, cars and houses as potential purchases, as possibilities rather than things I can’t have.
 Then, my “work” would simply be to sit back and let the manifestation come to me.
 The key here is to follow my intuition.